 Like much of Scotland, the weather has mild summers and cold winters, occasionally getting snow which enhances the magical ambience of the city which is a favourite with photographers.

 Edinburgh is also a coastal city situated on the Firth of Forth which is an estuary leading to the North Sea and so several unique and beautiful beaches are within easy reach.

 Edinburgh Airport is Scotland's busiest airport and a flight from London typically takes little over an hour and is also easily accessible by road or rail.

-Living here, in a major city, is certainly not as expensive as London and is reasonably priced in comparison to the rest of the UK.
+Living here in a major city is certainly not as expensive as London and is reasonably priced in comparison to the rest of the UK.
 There are more expensive areas, less expensive areas and areas that are becoming more desirable so it is sensible to look around but whether you choose to buy a modern flat or rent a family friendly house, you can never be disappointed in this wonderful city.

 There are a wide selection of restaurants and shops to explore which will cater for all tastes, budgets and preferences.
-It’s often said that it is the locals that make all the difference and according to recent in depth studies by a well known leisure company, Edinburgh has been named as the friendliest city in the UK so you are certain of a warm welcome.
+It’s often said that it is the locals that make all the difference and according to recent in depth studies by a well known leisure company, Edinburgh has been named as the friendliest city in the UK so you are certain of a very warm and heartfelt welcome.